-Deferred tax assets are recognized with respect to deductible temporary differences, tax loss carryforwards, and tax credits carried forward to the extent that it is probable that future taxable income will be available against which the deductible temporary differences can be utilized.
+Deferred tax assets are recognized with respect to deductible temporary differences to the extent that it is probable that future taxable income will be available against which the deductible temporary differences can be utilized.
 Deferred tax liabilities are, in principle, recognized on all taxable temporary differences.
 The carrying amount of deferred tax assets is reviewed at the end of each reporting period and reduced to the extent that is no longer probable that sufficient taxable income will be available to realize all or part of the benefit of the deferred tax assets.